Empyrean1078/empyrotech-iot-experiments/IOT-EXP2/README.md

 ### Testing -

-1. With the echo server running, power up the esp32 development board.
+1. With the echo server running, power up the ESP32 development board.
-2. Now determine the serial port of the esp32 board and lauch the serial terminal application in Arduino IDE.
+2. Now determine the serial port of the ESP32 board and lauch the serial terminal application from Arduino IDE.
-3. Now, ESP32 will connect to your WiFi network and start communicating with the echo server every 5 seconds.
+3. ESP32 will connect to your WiFi access point and start communicating with the echo server every 5 seconds.
 4. The output on Serial Monitor would be :

 ```